fbpx

 1) Galata Tower

-We start our list with one of the most famous historical places in Beyoğlu and even in Istanbul.
+We start our list with one of the most famous historical places in Beyoğlu and even in Istanbul, Galata Tower.
 This watchtower, built by the Genoese in 1267, was left to the Ottoman Empire with the conquest of Istanbul in 1453.
 This structure has been used for various purposes such as a place where prisoners of war are held, a supply warehouse and a fire watchtower.
 It has survived to the present and was included in the World Heritage Tentative List in Turkey by UNESCO in 2013.
 Today, it serves as a museum and exhibition place.
 We definitely recommend you to climb this tower and enjoy the city and sea view.

 2)Dolmabahçe Palace